The date is Thursday, March 19th, 2020:

-There has to be something I can say to you.
-Something to wake you up.
-A way to give you some hope.
+“There has to be something I can say to you.
+Something to wake you up…a way to give you some hope.
 See, secretly, I kind of think this world sucks too…but I can’t tell you that.
 Things do seem broken.
-But I’d need a time machine to go back and fix everything…So, really, what can I do for you right now?
+But I’d need a time machine to go back and fix everything—When would I go back and start changing things anyway?”

 “F*** you,” she said back, walking past me.

-Well, that was fast.
-Normally I do not get the F-word from Lauryn so quick.
+Normally I did not get the F-word from Lauryn so quick.
 But today was obviously a special day.

-Nel walked behind holding her bag and gave me a smile as he shrugged his shoulders in a silent attempt to say, “Don’t sweat it Mr. J…”
+Nel walked behind holding her bag and gave me a smile as he shrugged his shoulders in a silent attempt to say, “Don’t sweat it Mr. J.”

-There were not many kids in the school; I haven’t yet figured out the official count, but let’s just say I am rather certain the low enrollment has the entire program on shaky ground for future funding.
+There were not many kids in the school.
+I hadn’t yet figured out the official count, but let’s just say that I was rather certain the low enrollment had the entire program on shaky ground for future funding.
 Perhaps it was this reality that made the entire place feel depressing.

 “Like just the letter J?”
 Mr. Henry had responded.